 I've been shooting professionally as a part-timer for the last 12 years.
 I started, as so many photographers do, shooting landscapes, before branching out to cover nearly all types of photography, including journalism, portraiture, sports, and fine art.
 Throughout it all, I continued to shoot landscape photography.
-Eventually, I decided that in order to become the best photographer I could, I needed to concentrate my efforts in one area and returned to my original love, landscapes.
-So for the last three years, I have focused exclusively on landscape photography.
-The photos on this site are the result.
+I believe that I have grown a lot as a landscape photographer, and I concentrated on it exclusively for five years.

 For those who are interested, I shoot exclusively on Canon-brand cameras, using a variety of lenses.
-While many professionals choose to shoot full-frame cameras, such as the Canon 5D Mk.
-III, I prefer to shoot on crop-sensor cameras, which, while providing a smaller sensor, increases depth of field at all apetures, which is a must for landscape photography.
-Additionally, I believe that the most important aspect of any photograph is not the equipment used to capture it, but the person behind the lens.
+I believe that the most important aspect of any photograph is not the equipment used to capture it, but the person behind the lens.

 When it comes to final images, I do use Adobe products, such as Lightroom and Photoshop.
 I know that some photographers look down on what they view as excessive post processing of images, but the simple fact of the matter is, even the best photographic equipment lacks the dynamic range of the human eye.
 All of the greats, such as Ansel Adams, used post processing techniques to improve their images, and I believe if he were alive today, he'd be a big fan of Photoshop and Lightroom.